FloJag/Mastery-Project/README.md

 Weekend deals with one excursion for free

 **Seniors:**
-Local Senior Support and Travlering for free -> One Local in the destination for extra support
+Local Senior Support and transportation for free -> One Local in the destination for extra support

-## Outliers and Anomalies ##
+## Recommendation / Conclusion ##
-During the data preparation phase, several anomalies were identified in the dataset (e.g., negative values for nights, or missing discount amounts although discount = TRUE).
-These issues were addressed through data cleaning, primarily by replacing invalid values with averages or imputing them with contextually appropriate values.

-To further investigate potential anomalies, boxplots and histrograms were generated in Tableau to analyze the distribution of variables and detect outliers.
-After careful consideration, I decided not to remove the outliers from the dataset.
-The rationale behind this choice is that certain extreme values may reflect meaningful traveler behavior (e.g., luxury travelers with exceptionally high spending, or long-distance travelers with unusually high flight distances).
-Removing these observations could distort the data and limit the possibility of building relevant customer segments.
+This analysis provides a solid foundation for customer segmentation and the design of tailored perks to drive engagement with Travel Tide’s reward program.
+By deriving user groups from behavioral and demographic data, the project outlines clear segments such as Families, Business Travelers, Seniors, or Frequent Flyers and matches them with targeted benefits that are likely to resonate with their needs.

+However, this segmentation should be understood as a starting point rather than a final solution.
+The assignment of perks is currently based on reasoned assumptions derived from the available data.
+Before scaling the program to all users, it is essential to validate these assumptions through A/B testing and controlled pilots.

+**Key recommendations going forward:**

+- Test & Validate: Launch A/B Testing for all Perks in all groups gain insightful data about the fit to the group
+- Monitor Results: Track KPIs such as new user sign-ups, reward program participation, booking frequency, and revenue growth.
+- Iterative Optimization: Continuously refine both the segmentation rules and the assigned perks based on observed performance and user feedback.
+- Scalability: Once validated, gradually roll out the reward program to larger user groups, ensuring technical feasibility and business impact.